These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 Until your stitches are removed

-Continue applying Epicyn or Stratamed three times daily.
+Continue applying Epicyn or Stratamed two to three times daily.

 Your skin takes several months to return to maximum strength.
 Continue to avoid stretching and heavy lifting for at least 2-3 weeks.